Resident Life

 Resident Life in Memphis

-Current residents joined together for a panel discussion to answer questions typically received from applicants.
+Residents joined together for a panel discussion to answer questions typically received from applicants.
 This candid discussion is a great resource to give you a better understanding of the Campbell Clinic residency program and life here in Memphis.

 Resident Spotlight

-Kristin Sheaffer, PGY-1
+Kristin Sheaffer, PGY-4

 Hometown: Marietta, Georgia